snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 <h4>1.3.2 Conditional Context Providers</h4>

-The previous approaches considered the generation of contexts associated to every events.
+The previous examples described the generation of contexts that are associated to every event.
-However, there are cases where the contexts have to be applied to certain events only.
+However, there are cases where the contexts should only be applied to certain events.

 <h5>Filter Callback</h5>